yyssl88/Timeliness/README.md

 ```
 ./fig_a.sh ${gpu_id}
 ```
 where gpu_id is the cuda gpu id.
-Please set it as the empty string "" if the code is executed under the CPU setting.

 The experimental results are saved in the "result" folder with different filenames.